aurelia/site-generator/lib/app/docs/api/task-queue/index.md

 #### Properties

-* `flushing:any` - Whether the queue is in the process of flushing.
+* `flushing: any` - Whether the queue is in the process of flushing.
-* `longStacks:any` - Enables long stack traces for queued tasks.
+* `longStacks: any` - Enables long stack traces for queued tasks.

 #### Methods